best-practice-and-impact/ons-git-config/README.md

 	pushup = "!git push --set-upstream origin $(git symbolic-ref --short HEAD)"  # Shortcut to push new branches to remote equivalent
 ```

 This references two arbitrarily named `.inc` files, which are included for GitLab and GitHub respectively.
-You'll need to substitute in your own credentials to use these template.
+You'll need to substitute in your own credentials to use parts of these templates.

 [gitlab.inc](the_setup/gitlab.inc)
 ```